thestippe/thestippe.github.io/_drafts/various/2023-09-02-causal-intro.md

 while the second one is not, and for them $T=0$.
 We then take the average on each subpopulation what we are estimating is
 $\mathbb{E}[Y | T=1]$ and $\mathbb{E}[Y | T=0]$ respectively.
-On the other hand, what we really want to quantify is
+On the other hand, what we really want to quantify in order to assess the average effect over the entire population is

 $$\mathbb{E}[\delta] = \mathbb{E}[Y(1) - Y(0)] = \mathbb{E}[Y(1)] - \mathbb{E}[Y(0)]$$

+This quantity is called the **average treatment effect** (ATE).

 Let us indicate with $y^i_\tau$ the observed outcome on the individual $i$ of the population when this undergoes to treatment $\tau$.